forwardemail/forwardemail.net/app/views/privacy/index.md

 * We store a cookie in a session for your visit (strictly for functionality).
 This cookie is stored securely in our Redis database.
 * We store your email address (strictly for functionality).
 This email address is stored securely in our MongoDB database.
 * We store your domain name(s) and alias(es) you create (strictly for functionality).
 This information is stored securely in our MongoDB database.
+* We store logs for 30 days for Website and API traffic (to increase the quality of our service and customer experience in general).
 * Any additional information you voluntarily provide us, such as comments or questions in a <a href="/help">Help request</a>.